joshua-pechan/joshua-pechan/README.md

 My name is Joshua and I am a current undergrad Florida Tech student interested in cybersecurity and ai.

-- 🔭 I’m currently working on Chefpal, an AI-powered recipe making app.
 - 🌱 I am building a game engine on my free time, check it out [here](https://github.com/JashDuck/DuckEngine).
+- 🌱 I am also making a chrome extension to make youtube better.
 - 📫 How to reach me: jashduck@gmail.com

 <!--